andela-ijubril/bucketlist-api/README.md

     }
 ```

-**Update a single bucketlist.
-PUT: /api/v1/bucketlists/26/**
+**Update a single bucketlist.**

+PUT: /api/v1/bucketlists/26/

-you must pass a token for this request
+You must pass a token for this request

 Response body
 ```